Digital Freight Matching

-In today’s world of same day, next day, and two-day delivery, the need for a quick and more efficient way to connect carriers with shippers and brokers is becoming more urgent.
-That’s why right now, every player in the transportation industry is currently staking a claim on what it is, what it means to them, and how they stand out from the competition in their digital freight matching platform (if it doesn’t currently exist for them, there are promises it will soon!).
+In today’s world of same day, next day, and two-day delivery, the need for a quick, efficient way to connect carriers with shippers and brokers is becoming more urgent.
+Every player in the transportation industry is currently staking a claim on what it is, what it means to them, and how they stand out from the competition in a sea of digital freight matching platforms.

 What is digital freight matching?

 Digital freight matching is the idea that a carrier can just tap and go, meaning the carrier taps to accept a load at a posted rate, and then they hit the road.

 Behind what the driver sees, there is a shipper or broker posting the freight they need moved.
 In order for this idea of a digital freight matching easy button to work, load details must be included.
 Without knowing details like weight, rate, distance, and pick-up and delivery locations, a carrier can’t confidently commit to moving the load.

 There’s a lot more that goes into making freight matching as simple as swiping left or right on a load.